Find out how your doctor decides which treatment you need and the types of treatment you might have.

 You usually have a type of chemotherapy cream containing Fluorouracil (5FU).
 Actinic or solar or actinic keratosis might develop into squamous cell skin cancer over time.
 So you have treatment to try to prevent this from happening.

-Chemotherapy tablets or injections are only used for skin cancers that have spread.
-This treatment is mostly used to relieve symptoms in cancers that cannot be cured.
-This is still experimental treatment and you may be asked to take part in a clinical trial.
+You might have chemotherapy tablets or injections if your cancer has spread.
+Having chemotherapy in this way can help to relieve symptoms in cancers that cannot be cured.
+This is still experimental treatment and your doctor may ask you to take part in a clinical trial looking at chemotherapy to treat skin cancers that have spread.

 Clinical trials to improve treatment